MegaExE/Sunlight_Sensor/README.md

 ### Bill of Materials/Budget
 The materials needed to build the sunlight sensor project is Raspberry Pi 3, Grove I2C Sunlight Sensor / UV / IR and Pi2Grover - Grove Connector Interface for the Raspberry Pi.
-The parts can be bought from amazon or from switchdoc labs.
+The parts can be bought from amazon or switchdoc labs.
 I bought my parts from amazon.

 1) Raspberry Pi 3 (CanaKit Starter Kit):